SamVerschueren/listr/readme.md

 ```

 > Note: A renderer is not passed through to the subtasks, only to the main task.
 It is up to you to handle that case.

+The `nonTTY` property returns a boolean indicating if the renderer supports non-TTY environments.
+The default for this property is `false` if you do not implement it.

 ### Observables